Autherz/rabbitQueue/README.md

-# rabbitQueue for Videos Transcoding
+# rabbitMQ Queue for Videos Transcoding
 Multiple Consumer for RabbitMQ

 ## Ref